Senior Vice President, Naval Business Unit

-He has led the development of programs in test and evaluation, experimentation, simulation, analysis, training, and assessments.
-Jackon has also worked on both large and small scale kinetic and non-kinetic weapons systems, and has a track record of business growth through enabling client mission success and innovation.
+During his time at SAIC, Jackson has supported the U.S. Army, Navy, Marine Corps, combatant commands, other defense agencies, NASA, and the National Institutes of Health.
+He has led the development of programs in test and evaluation, experimentation, simulation, analysis, training, and assessments and has worked on several weapons systems and platforms, both large and small and kinetic and non-kinetic.
+He has a track record of business growth through enabling customer mission success and innovation.

-Prior to SAIC, Jackson led an engineering team at Huntington Ingalls Industries to design the shock and acoustic systems for the VIRGINIA class submarine.
-Leveraging state-of-the-art technology, this team devised several innovations that enabled mission efficiency and effectiveness.
-While leading this team, he became fascinated with leadership and culture as critical elements of organizational success.
+Prior to SAIC, Jackson led an engineering team at Hunington Ingals Industries to design the shock and acoustic systems for the Virginia class submarine.
+Leveraging technology, this team devised several innovations that enabled mission efficiency and effectiveness.
+While leading this team, Jackson became fascinated with leadership and culture as critical elements of organizational success.

-Over his career, Jackson has authored numerous technical papers and journal articles in the field of engineering, modeling and simulation, workforce development, acquisition and innovation.
-His current areas of research interest are public private partnerships and models that drive innovation ecosystems.
+Jackson has authored numerous technical papers and journal articles in the field of engineering, modeling and simulation, workforce development, acquisition, and innovation.
+His current areas of research interest are public-private partnerships and models that drive innovation ecosystems.

-Josh holds a bachelor’s degree in mechanical engineering from Virginia Polytechnic Institute and State University and a Master of Business Administration from the College of William and Mary.
-He is a member of Tau Beta Pi, the national engineering honor society and a certified Project Management Professional.
+Jackson holds a bachelor’s degree in mechanical engineering from Virginia Tech and a Master of Business Administration from the College of William and Mary.
+He is a member of Tau Beta Pi, the national engineering honor society, and is a certified Project Management Professional.

 - WashingtonExec: SAIC's Josh Jackson on the Importance of a Holistic Approach to DoD Digital Transformation (Video)